silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

  - [GridFieldPaginator](api:SilverStripe\Forms\GridField\GridFieldPaginator)
  - [GridFieldDetailForm](api:SilverStripe\Forms\GridField\GridFieldDetailForm)

+Many more components are provided by third-party modules and extensions.

 ## Bundled GridFieldConfig

 As a shortcut, `GridFieldConfig` subclasses can define a list of `GridFieldComponent` objects to use.
 This saves